 In order to achieve these services all the through platforms would be able to handle 8-car trains (usually 2 BIL /2 HAL formations).
 Used mainly for departing pull-push services the Down Bay handles just 4-coach lengths (i.e. locomotive and 2-car pull-push set augmented).

 4 SUB (inc. augmented units), 2 NOL, and 2/4 EPB (BR & SR types) units all operate the stopping services up to London Bridge and the Portsmouth Harbour services utilise 4 COR /4 CEP /2 HAP units on the fast (non-stop) services with 2 BIL /2 HAL combinations on the semi-fasts.
 An 8 LAV (2 x 4-car) formation will inevitable creep in at some stage.
 Southampton services variously use Maunsell, Bulleid or BR Mk1 corridor stock with one each hour stopping at Ewhurst Green; the other hour at Midhurst.

-Race days at Goodwood would see special trains down from London to Singleton with strengthened connecting services from Reading.
+Race days at Goodwood would see special trains down from London to Singleton with strengthened connecting services from /to Reading.

-The layout easily manages 10-car non-stop trains (for example Portsmouth Harbour boat train of 8 CEP plus MLV and TLV – yes I know the MLVs & TLVs essentially operated on SED and the latter is outside my era but in 1968 number S68203 did enter service in maroon livery) as well as a 10 BEL formation on a special to Portsmouth Harbour.
+The layout easily manages 10-car non-stop trains (for example Portsmouth Harbour train of 8 CEP plus MLV and TLV carrying mail – yes I know the MLVs & TLVs essentially operated on SED and the latter is outside my era but in 1968 number S68203 did enter service in maroon livery) as well as a 10 BEL formation on a special to Portsmouth Harbour.
 However, visually eight coaches maximum appears to work best whether this be an electric train or a locomotive hauling two number BR(S) three-car coach sets with space for a buffet /Pullman car or van(s).

 the London end scale track mainline S&C in place a train of visiting